WaltGurley/nzp-diy-identify/README.md

 # nzp-diy-identify

-> A Vue project to build an image identification web application using locally hosted images and tabular metadata for each image.
-This version was created specifically for an exhibit at the National Zoological Park
+> A Vue project to build an image identification web application using locally hosted images and tabular data for each image.
+This version was created specifically for an exhibit at the National Zoological Park.

-## Build Setup
+## Development Setup

+1. Install dependencies and start local server

 ``` bash
 # install dependencies